-LABEL DESCRIPTION Authentication Se Authentication Server IP Address Enter the IP address of the external RADIUS server in dotted decimal notation.
+LABEL DESCRIPTION Authentication S Authentication Server IP Address Enter the IP address of the external RADIUS server in dotted decimal notation.
 UDP Port The default port of the RADIUS server for authentication is 1812 .
 You need not change this value unless your network administrator instructs you to do so.
-Shared SecretSpecify a password (up to 32 alphanumeric characters) as the key to be sl between the external RADIUS server and the switch.
-This key is not sent of network.
-This key must be the same on the external RADIUS server and the Apply Click Apply to save your changes back to the switch.
+Shared Secret Specify a password (up to 32 alphanumeric characters) as the key to be shared between the external RADIUS server and the switch.
+This key is not sent over the network.
+This key must be the same on the external RADIUS server and the switch.
+Apply Click Apply to save your changes back to the switch.
 Cancel Click Cancel to begin configuring this screen afresh.